UCREL/HEC/README.md

 If you have any problem with the examples, have a look at the [Problems that have arisen section](#problems-that-have-arisen) to see if the problem has occurred before, if that does not solve your problem please submit an issue on this Github page.

+**If you found this HEC guide useful** in that it allowed you to use the HEC for experiments that have contributed towards a paper, your thesis, or any other type of report please could you comment on the following [issue (Found the HEC guide useful)](https://github.com/apmoore1/HEC/issues/1).
+The reason why collecting this information is important is so that we can show empirically why these guides are useful.

 ## Table of contents

 1. [Brief overview of the HEC resources](#brief-overview-of-the-hec-resources)